luispuerto/shell-custom-commands/README.md

-# Bash Custom Commands :desktop_computer:
+# Shell Custom Commands :desktop_computer:

 This is a small repo with some bash custom commands I use.
 Mainly to update software in a easier way.